 What are Natural Mange Remedies?

 Mange, caused by parasitic mites, causes itchy spots across a dog’s skin.
 Scabs can form from the dog scratching.
-Mange is extremely uncomfortable and potentially contagious for other animals in your home as well as, on occasion, to humans by way of itchy bumps.
+Mange can be quite uncomfortable and potentially contagious to other animals in your home as well as, on occasion, to humans by way of itchy bumps.
 Your dog may lose hair, develop sensitive sores, and be in intense pain, causing anxiety and restlessness.
-Your veterinarian can advise on mange medications and ways to keep your other animals away from your mangy dog until they are safe to be together again.
+Your veterinarian can advise on mange medications and ways to keep your other animals away from your dog until they are safe to be together again.
 If left untreated, mange can be life-threatening for your dog.
 Along with veterinary medications, there are several ways you can treat mange safely from home.

 Natural Mange Remedies Procedure in Dogs

-There are several home remedies for treating mange.
-From bathing to spot cleaning or food additives, mange can be handled with ease from the comfort of your home making it easier for your dog.
+There are a few possible home remedies for treating mange.
+From bathing to spot cleaning or food additives, mange might be handled at home, although if any of the remedies are not working, then seeing your veterinarian is best.